pgpkg/pgpkg/docs/pages/tutorial.md

 Now, reinstall the package, which will re-run the tests:

     $ pgpkg .
+    [notice]: Testing the world
     ./world_test.sql:1: test failed: hello.test_world(): pq: the world is not right
-           2:   begin
+           3:         raise notice 'Testing the world';
-           3:     if hello.world() <> 'Postgresql Community' then
+           4:         if hello.world() <> 'Postgresql Community' then
-    -->    4:       raise exception 'the world is not right';
+    -->    5:             raise exception 'the world is not right';
-           5:     end if;
+           6:         end if;
-           6:   end;
+           7:     end;
-    PL/pgSQL function test_world() line 4 at RAISE
+    PL/pgSQL function test_world() line 5 at RAISE

-`pgpkg` reports that the test failed, and shows where it happened.
+`pgpkg` reports that the test failed - and shows where it happened.

 ## Package Overview